Through May 3 - Texas South Zone Rio Grande spring turkey season.

 Tip of the Week

-As mentioned last week, the largemouth bass spawn is happening right now in many areas across the Red River Valley.
+The largemouth bass spawn is happening in many areas across the Red River Valley.
 If you happen to catch an egg laden female in the shallows, do your part for future bass fishing success by practicing the angling version of C-P-R right now.
 What’s that?
 Catch the fish, take a quick photo if desired, and quickly release the female bass back into the water so that her eggs can be successfully hatched out to provide future generations of bass at your favorite lake.